yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

   * In real world applications, we do separate many instances for one service because it can handle well `thousands requests`.

 * That's what we call Service Discovery,
-  * It's mean one service can discover (can call) easily other services location (ip address) by just giving Service Name.
+  * It's mean one service can discover (can call) easily other services location (ip address) by `just giving only Service Name`.
   * But all services need to register in `Eureka Server`.
   * Service Discovery will reduce coupling because we can easily migrate(change) our application deployed server, and we `don't need to change` url to reach that server again in caller (producer) service.